 Luckily for us the fun doesn’t stop here, with a few simple mods to let the engine breath freely and a custom ECU tune the SR20DET becomes a new beast.

 Starting off with the intake, exhaust and inter cooler we are able to free up 25-35 HP.
-From there the addition of a large fuel pump, injectors and a modern Engine Management system with a custom tune we can push power into the 270-300 range at 15-18psi of boost.
+From there the addition of a large fuel pump, injectors and a modern Engine Management system with a custom tune we can push power into the 270-350 range at 15-20psi of boost.

-- Injector Dynamics ID1050x Injectors perfect for Gasoline or Ethanol/E85
+- Injector Dynamics SR20 ID1050x Injectors perfect for Gasoline or Ethanol/E85

 - AEM 5 bar MAP sensor (used for speed density conversion, removes MAF)

-- 4 Port Boost solenoid EBCS (electric boost control solenoid)
+- 4 Port Boost solenoid EBCS or 3 port boost solenoid (electric boost control solenoid)

 Making “big power” with the SR20DET

-When we build a SR20 with power goals around the 400HP mark we turn to the internals of the engine.
+When we build a SR20 with power goals over the 450HP mark we need to upgrade the internals of the engine.
 Starting at the cylinder head we will fit an aftermarket set of cams and valve springs/retainers to match the turbo being used.
+This is key to ensuring the engine operates efficiently which keeps stress on the engine internals down.

 Matching the cam profile to the turbo is an important part of making efficient power.
 Bigger is not always better here.
 If the engine will be revved over 8000rpm we will do a dual-guided shim conversion.
 (Check out our blog for a full write up on the dual-guided shim conversion).